xJKLx/GIS/README.md

 # Ecosystem Management: Measuring Connectivity of Urban Green Spaces for Countering Fragmentation

+*Overview*
 In this research project, the Bukit Batok Nature Corridor (BBNC) established as part of an island-wide network of park connectors in Singapore to enhance ecological connectivity between natural areas in urban landscapes was used as a case study of the effectiveness of such greenways, as a countermeasure to fragmentation of natural habitats in urban areas.

-## Obtaining spatial datasets and subset to study area
+## Obtaining spatial datasets and working with remote sensing data
 The phased implementation of the BBNC (blue polygon) and its effect on connectivity was measured in a study area encompassing the BBNC and surrounding areas within a 5km radius (red rectangle).
 BBNC serves as an intermediate node between existing natural areas allowing the movement of wildlife between core biodiversity areas - Central Catchment Nature Reserve and Western Water Catchment.
 Satellite imagery sourced from ESRI and land use layers from Urban Redevelopment Authority (URA) Master Plan 2019.

 ![BBNCarea](https://github.com/xJKLx/GIS/assets/157556286/86c6c90d-87f7-4691-a60b-74a280f49eb2)